Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

   $ tar -xvzpf alluxio-{{site.ALLUXIO_VERSION_STRING}}-bin.tar.gz
   ```

-* Enable SSH login without password from the master node to worker nodes.
+* Enable SSH login without password from the master node to worker nodes and from the master node to itself.
   You can add a public SSH key for the host into `~/.ssh/authorized_keys`.
   See [this tutorial](http://www.linuxproblem.org/art_9.html) for more details.
 * TCP traffic across all nodes is allowed.